Azure/AKS-Landing-Zone-Accelerator/Scenarios/Testing-Scalability/README.md

    kubectl describe node aks-npuser01-37699233-vmss000000
    ```

-   The output reveals that 1870 of 1900 available mili cores have already been allocated.
+   The output reveals that 1870 of 1900 available millicores have already been allocated.

    ```output
    Allocatable: